Saschakew/Replication-Higher-Moments-and--Efficiency-Gains-in-Recursive-Structural-Vector-Autoregressions/README.md

 3.  **Evaluate Results and Generate Plots**

-    Finally, the `aMC_Evaluation_Efficiency.py` script evaluates the collected data and generates the plots presented in the paper.
+    Finally, the `aMC_Evaluation_Efficiency.py` script evaluates the collected data and creates the two figures `MCMeanPlot.pdf` and `MCRejectionPlot.pdf` which are presented in the paper.

     ```sh
     python aMC_Evaluation_Efficiency.py